-Tips for making a perfect Gin Basil Smash
+Recipe and tips for the perfect Gin Basil Smash

-The same applies to the amount of Gin in the cocktail.
-While 2 ounces are in the recipe, Jörg Meyer has a simple rule of thumb when it comes to measuring the amount of Gin:
+According to Meyer, the same applies to the amount of Gin in the cocktail.
+While 2 ounces are in the recipe, he has a simple rule when it comes to the Gin:

 "5cl Gin is not enough.